-When nonce is unique, a difference can be injected into the state through a nonce block.
-The difference in the state can get eliminated using the subsequent nonce blocks.
-The elimination of the difference in the state can be identified from the ciphertext blocks or tags.
-According to Section 6.3.1, the difference in the state can get eliminated with probability less than $2^{-73}$ .
-Since each key is used to protect at most $2^{50}$ bytes of data, there are at most $2^{47}$ messages if each message is at least 8 bytes.
+Differential key recovery attack using nonce/associated data.
+The differential key recovery attack using nonce and associated data relies on eliminating the difference in the state.
+According to Section 7.3.1, the differential forgery attack on nonce and associated data succeeds with probability at most 2^{-83} (the actual success rate is expected to be much smaller than 2^{-83}).
+Since each key is used to protect at most 2^{50} bytes of data, there are at most 2^{47} messages if each message is at least 8 bytes.
 The attacker does not have enough messages to launch this differential attack successfully.

-When nonce is repeated for the same key, a difference can be injected into the state at $s{96...127}$ through a plaintext/ciphertext block, then the output difference can be observed in the next ciphertext block (the injection of associated data difference is identical to that of the nonce difference).
-According to Table 6.1, the maximum differential probability is $2^{-68}$ for 512 rounds of the permutation.
-We also analysed the probability of any input difference to any output difference of the permutation, and the maximum differential probability is $2^{-17}$ according to Table 6.4.
-In TinyJAMBU, at least 1024 rounds are used to encrypt a 32-bit message block.
-The differential probability for 1024 rounds is at most $2^{-68} \times 2^{-17} = 2^{-85}$ .
-There are at most $2^{48}$ 32-bit plaintext blocks being processed.
-The attacker does not have enough message blocks to launch the differential cryptanalysis successfully.
+Differential key recovery attack using plaintext/ciphertext.
+When nonce is repeated for the same key, a difference can be injected into the state at $s{96...127}$ through plaintext/ciphertext block, then the output difference can be observed in the next keystream block.
+According to Table 7.2, the differential probability is at most 2^{-83} for 640 rounds of the permutation.
+In TinyJAMBU, at least 1024 rounds are used to encrypt a 32-bit message block, so the differential probability for 1024 rounds is much smaller than 2^{-83} .
+There are at most 2^{48} 32-bit plaintext blocks being processed, so the attacker does not have enough message blocks to carry out the differential key recovery attack successfully.

-6.4.2 Linear cryptanalysis
+7.4.2 Linear key recovery attack

-When nonce is misused, an attacker can try to find the linear relation between the input bits and the output bits $s{64\dots95}$ of $P_n$ .
+When nonce is misused, an attacker can try to find the linear relation between the input bits and the output bits $s{64\dots95}$ of P_n .

-According to Table 6.5, the linear bias is at most $2^{-30}$ for 512 rounds.
-This linear bias is much smaller than $2^{-16}$ (the message block size is 32-bit).
-At least 1024 rounds are used in the encryption of one plaintext block, we thus expect that it is impossible to recover the key of TinyJAMBU using the linear cryptanalysis.
+According to Table 7.3, the linear bias is at most 2^{-30} for 512 rounds.
+This linear bias is much smaller than 2^{-16} (the message block size is 32 bits).
+At least 1024 rounds are used to process a plaintext block, so it is impossible to recover the key of TinyJAMBU using the linear cryptanalysis.

-6.4.3 Algebraic attacks
+7.4.3 Algebraic attacks

 We experimentally tested the number of rounds for each output bit being affected by 32-bit cube for the input.
-The experimental results show that after 598 rounds, every output bits is affected by the 32-bit cube tester.
-Hence, we believe that the 1024-round encryption provides large security margin against the algebraic cryptanalysis since the message block size is 32-bit.
+The experimental results show that after 512 rounds, every output bits is affected by the 32-bit cube tester.
+Hence, we believe that the 1024-round permutation provides large security margin against the algebraic cryptanalysis since the message block size is 32 bits.

-6.5 Slide attack
+7.5 Slide attack

-The slide attack [3] is an effective tool to analyse the cipher with self-similarity round functions.
+The slide attack [4] is an effective tool to analyse the cipher with self-similarity round functions.
 Although TinyJAMBU permutation has the sliding property, the frame bits being added to the state will prevent the slide attack since the position of the frame bits is fixed.
 For example, for two related keys with slide property, the slide property between the two states gets eliminated with the introduction of Framebits of nonce.